siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 \frac{V}{2}.
 $$

+At the level of bookkeeping, this is analogous to an ideal pulley.
+A pulley does not create work; it recovers greater force by reducing the distance through which that force acts.
+Here too no new energy is created.
+The stronger local loading is read as the same merged energy realized on smaller extent.

 So the strict derivation is this:

 - the merge itself gives the mean density $2u_{\mathrm{independent}}$ on the common extent $V$,